 Bush may have lacked the professorial gravitas of Obama or Clinton’s charm but he was a man who “got things done.”
 (These were words that Bush used to describe himself).

 He came to the President’s office as a “compassionate conservative.”
 He was (and continues to be) empathetic to the plight of immigrants and (continues to) advocated for immigration reform.
-This image of a compassionate conservatism also won him 90% of the Muslim vote during the 2000 election.
 While campaigning at the stump, he said “we don’t believe in discrimination against anybody.”
+Hard to believe now but this image of compassionate conservatism won him 90% of the Muslim vote during the 2000 election.

 Smith, who had earlier written a critically acclaimed biography of Dwight Eisenhower, does not pull any punches in “Bush.”
 “Rarely in the history of the United States has the nation been so ill-served as during the presidency of George W. Bush,” he writes in the book’s first sentence.
 There is a theory that Bush was influenced by the war hawks surrounding him.
 Notably, this list included vice president Dick Cheney, who had earlier served under Bush Sr. and advocated for an invasion of Iraq back then, and Donald Rumsfeld, Bush’s Defense Secretary.